bywhite/tf-imm-lab-basic/LAB-TF-IMM-Enterprise v0.1/demo/pod1/README.md

-# Creating servers in Intersight using Terraform Cloud for Business
+# Creating servers in Intersight using Terraform

 This terraform plan for Intersight can create multiple IMM domains.

-This code is a simplified version of the example code located at: https://github.com/bywhite/cen-iac-imm-dev-pod1 which calls the modules located at: https://github.com/bywhite/cen-iac-imm-dev-pod1-mods
+This code is a simplified version of the TFCB example code located at: https://github.com/bywhite/cen-iac-imm-dev-pod1 which calls the modules located at: https://github.com/bywhite/cen-iac-imm-dev-pod1-mods